 Florida’s insurance crisis is primarily a state policy issue — insurance regulation is a state function, and the Florida Legislature and Office of Insurance Regulation are the primary authorities responsible for market structure.
 But Congress has several meaningful levers:

-NFIP long-term reauthorization.
+- NFIP long-term reauthorization.
 Ending the cycle of short-term NFIP extensions and enacting a long-term reauthorization that provides market stability, preserves coverage access, and puts the program on a financially sustainable path is a direct congressional responsibility.
-I will make this a priority.
+John Peters will make this a priority.

 What John Peters Will Fight For

-The families of Lakewood Ranch, Bradenton, Riverview, Sun City Center, and every other community in FL-16 deserve a representative who treats the homeowners insurance crisis as the genuine emergency it is — not as a talking point to deploy at election time and ignore until the next campaign.
+The families of Apollo Beach, Riverview, Sun City Center, FishHawk, Brandon, and every other community in Florida’s 14th Congressional District deserve a representative who treats the homeowners insurance crisis as the genuine emergency it is — not as a talking point to deploy at election time and ignore until the next campaign.

-I will push for federal catastrophe reinsurance legislation that stabilizes the Florida market and reduces the premium volatility that is pricing families out of homeownership.
-I will work for long-term NFIP reauthorization that preserves flood coverage access for coastal FL-16 communities.
-I will support resilience investment that makes FL-16 homes more storm-resistant and better insurance risks.
-And I will make sure the Florida delegation is functioning as a unified advocate for these priorities — because an issue that affects 1.2 million Citizens policyholders and millions more private market policyholders across the state demands a coordinated response.
+John Peters will push for federal catastrophe reinsurance legislation that stabilizes the Florida market and reduces the premium volatility that is pricing families out of homeownership.
+He will work for long-term NFIP reauthorization that preserves flood coverage access for coastal FL-14 communities.
+He will support resilience investment that makes FL-14 homes more storm-resistant and better insurance risks.
+And he will make sure the Florida delegation is functioning as a unified advocate for these priorities — because an issue that affects 1.2 million Citizens policyholders and millions more private market policyholders across the state demands a coordinated response.

-The broader cost of living crisis in FL-16 is worsened significantly by insurance premiums that have doubled and tripled.
-The Gulf Coast communities of this district cannot sustain their character and their property values if homeownership becomes uninsurable at any reasonable cost.
-This is an issue I will work on every day in Congress — not just when a camera is present.
+The broader cost-of-living crisis in FL-14 is worsened significantly by insurance premiums that have doubled and tripled.
+The Tampa Bay communities of this district cannot sustain their character and their property values if homeownership becomes uninsurable at any reasonable cost.
+This is an issue John Peters will work on every day in Congress — not just when a camera is present.